hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 An array may be placed using multiple `place` blocks.
 However, each `field_name` may appear at most once for any given PE over all `place` blocks.

+Note that each field name must be unique within a `place` block.

 ### Dataflow block

 All communication is set up in one or more `dataflow` blocks, which describe the communication streams between PEs.